-Created in the 1930s as a characteristic Fascist forum with the name of Piazza Littorio, Piazza Caduti per la Libertà is the result of the urban redevelopment plan following the project to redevelop the Zona Dantesca and is the result of a heated debate between designers and architects on whether to innovate or preserve the former urban fabric.
+Realised in the 1930s as a characteristic Fascist forum with the name of Piazza Littorio, PIAZZA CADUTI PER LA LIBERTÀ is the result of the urban redevelopment plan of the Zona Dantesca following a heated debate between designers and architects on whether to innovate or preserve the former urban fabric.

-For a few years, from 1918, the building was also the headquarters of the first Federation of Cooperatives in Italy, an association of socialist inspiration, before a fascist attack interrupted the latter’s activity.
-Architect Giulio Ulisse Arata designed today’s Palazzo della Provincia, inaugurated in 1928, on these remains.
+Starting from 1918, the building was also the headquarters of the first Federation of Cooperatives in Italy, an association of socialist inspiration, before a fascist attack interrupted its activity.

-As part of the Fascist forum project, the building that was to house the Casa del Littorio was constructed between Via Guidone and Via Guerrini, today houses the Land Registry.
+As part of the Fascist forum project, between via Guidone and via Guerrini a building that was to house Casa del Littorio was built, housing today the land registry office (see focus).

-Finally, to complete the current layout of the square, on the south-west side, the nineteenth-century seat of the Istituto Tecnico G. Ginanni was demolished and the opening onto Via De Gasperi was renovated with the construction of two new buildings, inaugurated in 1958.
+Finally, to complete the current layout of the square, on the south-west side the 19th-century seat of Istituto Tecnico G. Ginanni was demolished and the opening onto Via De Gasperi was renovated with the construction of two new buildings, inaugurated in 1958.